 The largest parking lot that is best for RVers is the Main Parking Lot located in between the Park Office and campground.
 Of course, you can also park at the campground if you are staying overnight.
 There are several other parking lots dotted around the park such as near Big Manitou Falls and Little Manitou Falls.

-There are a total of 59 campsites within the park, 18 of which have electric hookups.
+There are a total of 59 campsites within Pattison State Park, 18 of which have electric hookups.
 There are a wide variety of sites available for RVs of many different sizes up to and even greater than 50 feet in length.
-The campgrounds feature several water fountains, and restrooms, and centrally located showers.
-Campsites feature picnic tables and fire rings.
-Plus, your pet is welcome to stay with you.
+The campgrounds feature several water fountains, restrooms, and centrally located showers.
+Campsites feature picnic tables and fire rings, and your pet is welcome to stay with you.
 The parking lot for extra vehicles is directly beside the campground, so if you need to use it you won't end up having to hike back to your campsite.